Good Material: Reception

 Writing for The New York Times, Katie Baker described the novel as "deliver[ing] the most delightful aspects of classic romantic comedy — snappy dialogue, realistic relationship dynamics, humorous meet-cutes and misunderstandings — and leav[ing] behind the clichéd gender roles and traditional marriage plot."
-Hephzibah Anderson of The Observer noted that "Alderton excels at portraying nonromantic intimate relationships with tenderness and authenticity" and that the novel "showcases Alderton's knack for rich characterisation and zippy dialogue like never before."
-Michael Donkor, writing for The Guardian, highlighted the novel's "bouncy and very British comic sensibility", noting "the overriding impression it leaves is one of a writer comfortably settling into her groove, and very much in control of her material."
-Kirkus Reviews gave a more critical review, describing the novel as "an easy read for those with a soft spot for the hopelessly doomed romantic," while noting that "save for a couple of quips about Boris Johnson and the wealth disparity between Andy and Jen, the novel lacks any meaningful social commentary."
+Hephzibah Anderson of The Observer wrote that Alderton "entertains with observational quips about thirtysomething life" and noted the "distinctly Hornbyesque charm to her well-meaning characters and their relatable dramas."
+Michael Donkor, writing for The Guardian, described the novel's "bouncy and very British comic sensibility" and wrote that "the overriding impression it leaves is one of a writer comfortably settling into her groove, and very much in control of her material."
+Kirkus Reviews described the novel as "an easy read for those with a soft spot for the hopelessly doomed romantic", while also writing that "save for a couple of quips about Boris Johnson and the wealth disparity between Andy and Jen, the novel lacks any meaningful social commentary."

-Daisy Lester of The Independent gave the novel a perfect 5/5 stars, calling it "a cliché-avoiding break-up novel" and praising its "whipsmart dialogue and relatable millennial themes."
+Daisy Lester of The Independent gave the novel five out of five stars, calling it "a cliché-avoiding break-up novel" and praising its "whipsmart dialogue and relatable millennial themes."
 Clare Mulroy of USA Today awarded the novel 3.5 out of 4 stars, writing that "Alderton's writing shines its brightest in the last 60 pages of the book when she uses a surprising and sharp juxtaposition to put the story to bed.
 Her ability to create complex characters and tell the story with a varied perspective is masterful, giving Andy (and us as readers) the closure that's needed from this heartbreak."
 Anna Bonet of the i praised the novel, stating that "if only more books were as funny as this" and that "Alderton's take on the breakup novel showcases her knack for rich characterisation and zippy dialogue like never before."

-Critics drew comparisons between Good Material and Nick Hornby's novel High Fidelity due to their shared premise of a man dissecting a past relationship.
-Alderton's decision to write from a male perspective was seen as a bold choice that allowed her to stretch herself as a fiction writer.
-The novel's exploration of themes such as the power dynamics in age-gap relationships, the pain of unrequited love, and the experience of feeling eclipsed by a younger generation in one's mid-thirties was commended.
+Multiple reviewers drew comparisons between Good Material and Nick Hornby's novel High Fidelity due to their shared premise of a man dissecting a past relationship.
+Franzini discussed the novel's treatment of power dynamics in age-gap relationships, unrequited love, and the experience of feeling eclipsed by a younger generation in one's mid-thirties.